 Early Breast Cancer Detection Saved My Life

 "I didn’t feel a lump, but preventative testing made the difference."
-The first in our "From the Waiting Room" series.
+Hear about the importance of mammograms in detecting breast cancer.

 My mother had breast cancer, but I got a test that showed I’m not a carrier of the BRCA (breast cancer) gene.
 Because I had dense breasts, by the time I was 57 I’d had biopsies taken and had mammograms every six months.
 At that time, I also had ultrasounds.
 When I got the tests that diagnosed my breast cancer, it was the first time I actually thought nothing was the matter.